Washington Capitals' John Carlson Earns First Norris Trophy Nomination

 Related: 1974-75, the Capitals’ First (and Worst) Season

 Arguments have been made that perhaps, since Carlson’s second half of the season wasn’t as strong as his first half, that he doesn’t deserve the award.
 Many believe that Josi’s play has forced him to be the favourite for the Norris Trophy, which is a fair argument.
-Josi was unquestionably one of the defensemen in the league this year, and there is a reason he is in the conversation at all.
+Josi was unquestionably one of the top defensemen in the league this year, and there is a reason he is in the conversation at all.

 What This Means